emilyselwood/gompcreader/README.md

 The go docs should be reasonable.
 If some thing doesn't seem to work please raise a bug.

+The expected input files can be obtained here: http://www.minorplanetcenter.net/iau/MPCORB.html

 ## Example ##

 ```